Oxsomi/core3/docs/graphics_api.md

 The example above assumes that there is an index buffer and a position buffer available.
 Those buffers need to have the ASReadExt buffer usage to be accessible during build time.

 There is also a version of this that doesn't require index buffers; createBLASUnindexedExt.
 The DeviceData for indexBuffer and the index format can be left out for that function.

+The BLAS flags are the following: EBLASFlag_AvoidDuplicateAnyHit and EBLASFlag_DisableAnyHit.
+This is only relevant for raytracing pipelines and is irrelevant if the TLAS instance itself turns off anyHit.

 ##### Example: Procedural geometry